davidbolin/MetricGraph/README.md

 Basic statistical tasks such as likelihood evaluation and prediction is implemented for these Gaussian fields in `MetricGraph`.
 Further, the package also contains interfaces to [R-INLA][ref5] and [inlabru][ref6] that facilitates using those packages for full Bayesian inference of general Latent Gaussian Models (LGMs) that includes Whittle--Matérn fields on metric graphs.

-We refer to the package homepage for detailed tutorials on all different aspects of the package.
+We refer to the [package homepage][ref7] for detailed tutorials on all different aspects of the package.

 # References #